fofr/sam-and-paul.com/source/_posts/xian-china.md

 Not quite done with the day, we had the hotel bar prepare us some cocktails, before sneaking to the roof to get some night shots of the bell tower.

-{% figure china-xian-011.jpg landscape %}Xi’an bell tower at night{% endfigure %}
+{% figure china-xian-011.jpg landscape %}
+Xi’an bell tower at night
+{% endfigure %}